1st Kamloops “Couteau” Scouts & Venturer Scouts

 - In the Fall of 2015 we introduced the new Outdoor Adventure Skills program

-All Couteau Scout activities are built around the official Scout program.
+All Couteau Scouting activities are built around the official Scout program.
 We keep a detailed record of each Scouts progression on the Canadian Path with the goal of earning the Chief Scout and Queen’s Venturer Awards.

 Did you know that the Awards are worth 4 high school credits?
 The Official Scouts Canada programs are designed such that this awards are achievable by the time the youth completes grade 12.
 In addition, youth working towards any level of the Duke of Edinburgh’s Award, are recognized for their achievements in Scouting.
 Each of the three levels of the Duke of Edinburgh’s Award is worth 2 credits.